NubeIO/rubix-ce-docs/docs/rubix-ce/services/rql/rql.md

 The idea of a variable is it can be used across multiple rules/scripts rather than hard coding a variable within your rule code

 ### Add a variable
-1. open the `Variables` tab
+1. Open the `Variables` tab
-2. click on the green `+` icon and add the name and value
+2. Click on the green `+` icon and add the name and value

-### Use a variable in your code
+### Useing a Variable in Your Code

 ```js
 let data = RQL.UpdateVariableValue("test", 11.333); // update by its name or uuid
 RQL.Result = data;
 ```

-## Running Rules on timed interval
+## Running Rules on Timed Interval

 To set a rule/script to run on a time interval do the following
-1. open the `Scripts` tab
+1. Open the `Scripts` tab
-2. right-click on the rule/script that you wish to view the logs and click on `Edit`.
+2. Right-click on the rule/script that you wish to view the logs and click on `Edit`.
 3. Toggle `Enable Schedule`
 4. Select the time duration as a number and the time settings as `seconds, minutes, hours or days`

-### view rule logs
+### View Rule Logs

-1. open the `Scripts` tab
+1. Open the `Scripts` tab
-2. right-click on the rule/script that you wish to view the logs and click on `Scheduled Results`.
+2. Right-click on the rule/script that you wish to view the logs and click on `Scheduled Results`.

-### call the logs in a rule/script
+### Call the Logs in a Rule/Script
 [example to call logs](rqlFunctions.md#getrulelogs)